Administration vs Management

 |---|---|---|

-| Function | Setting up objectives and crucial policies | Putting into practice the policies and plans |
+| Function | Setting up objectives and key policies | Putting policies and plans into practice |

 | Type | Determinative function | Executive function |